 What is "The Nordic Model" of childhood ?
 Do the values or ideals that the model is widely thought to embody still exist today?

 This interdisciplinary project brings together scholars to study institutionalized childhoods of the Nordic countries.
 Through the lens of the “Nordic childhoods” and its institutions, the aim is to understand the history, present challenges and future sustainability of the lived Nordic model by contrastive and comparative research on the “Nordic institutionalized childhoods.”
 By “Nordic institutionalised childhoods” we mean both the values (ideals) of the Nordic model as related to upbringing and formation of future citizens, but also the perception and the lived implementation of these values by families and formal institutions (i.e. kindergartens, schools, other state institutions and media—increasingly digital technologies).
 Understanding the ideals and describing the processes of socialisation of the Nordic model citizen require a critical focus on the individual practices that take place within significant welfare institutions of the Nordic countries, within the family, and in the relations between them.

 - Pillar I: The parenting paradox-children’s autonomy under pressure

 - Pillar II: Normative values under pressure of globalization – rights and participation

 - Pillar III: New technology, old norms?
 Autonomy, self-reflexivity and discipline

 - Pillar IV: Blind spots – the flip side of the normative child

 About the group

 Living the Nordic Model is a project led by Elisabeth Staksrud.
-It is also a research network involving researchers from the Faculty of Humanities (Institute for media and communication and Department of Philosophy, Classics, History of Art and Ideas ), the Faculty of Educational Sciences (Department of Education), the Faculty of Social Science (Department of Psychology) and the Centre for Gender Research.
+It is also a research network involving researchers from the Faculty of Humanities (Department of Media and Communication and Department of Philosophy, Classics, History of Art and Ideas ), the Faculty of Educational Sciences (Department of Education), the Faculty of Social Science (Department of Psychology) and the Centre for Gender Research.